nvlled/notes/abstractions.md

 Although both abstraction and DRY'ing involves putting code behind a common name, the intent is very different.
 DRY/WET is tangent to the process of making an abstraction.
-That is to say, if you creating a function/class for the sole purpose removing duplicated code, you are by definition not creating an abstraction.
+That is to say, if you are creating a function/class for the sole purpose removing duplicated code, you are by definition not creating an abstraction.